Christian Arroyo Player Props: Red Sox vs. Athletics

-After batting .289 with four doubles, a walk and three RBI in his past 10 games, Christian Arroyo and the Boston Red Sox take on the Oakland Athletics (who will start Luis Medina) at 9:40 PM ET on Tuesday.
+Christian Arroyo -- 1-for-4 in his last game -- will be in action for the Boston Red Sox against the Oakland Athletics, with Ken Waldichuk on the mound, on July 19 at 3:37 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Athletics.
+In his previous game he had a one-hit showing (1-for-4) against the Athletics.

 Christian Arroyo Game Info & Props vs. the Athletics